Kyle Martin (pitcher): Saitama Seibu Lions

 On July 26, 2018, it was announced that Martin had signed with the Saitama Seibu Lions of the Nippon Professional Baseball (NPB).
+In 22 appearances for Seibu, he posted a 2-1 record and 2.08 ERA with 26 strikeouts and one save across 21 2/3 innings pitched.

-On October 30, 2019, Martin was claimed waiver from Lions.
-On November 5, 2019, he became a free agent.
+Martin made 41 appearances for the Lions in 2019, compiling a 2-5 record and 3.67 ERA with 36 strikeouts and one save across 41 2/3 innings pitched.
+On October 30, 2019, Martin was placed on waivers by the Lions.
+On November 5, he cleared waivers and became a free agent.

 Sugar Land Skeeters

 On March 5, 2020, Martin signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent after the season.
+He made three appearances for Sugar Land, but struggled to a 16.88 ERA with five strikeouts across 2 2/3 innings of relief.
+Martin became a free agent after the season.